2 Samuel 10 — One paranoid decision turned a condolence visit into a regional war

 So Hanun took David's servants, shaved off half of each man's beard, and cut their robes off at the waist — leaving them publicly exposed and humiliated.
 Then he sent them home.

 (Quick context: in that culture, a man's beard was a symbol of honor and dignity.
 Shaving half of it off was one of the most degrading things you could do.
-This wasn't a prank — it was a calculated insult meant to shame Israel itself.)
+This wasn't a prank — it was a calculated insult meant to itself.)

 When David heard what happened, he immediately sent word to meet his men before they had to walk back through the country like that.
 He told them: